-Prerequisite or Co-requisite: ENG 22/60 or ESL 23 Recommended Prep: ENG 100 A global and historical survey focusing on human societies and cross-cultural interactions to 1500 C.E.
-This course analyzes the historical development of
+Prerequisite or Co-requisite: ENG 100 with ENG 100S or ESL 23

+A global and historical survey focusing on human societies and cross-cultural interactions to 1500 C.E.
 This course analyzes the historical development of human societies and their cultural traditions in all parts of the world, including Africa, the Americas, Asia, Europe, and Oceania.
 (3 hrs. lect. per week)